 James works with a broad range of clients, from startups and university tech transfer offices to large multinationals.
 He particularly enjoys coordinating the global prosecution of patent applications, and developing a streamlined approach to obtaining grant of an application in multiple jurisdictions.
 Through work on such portfolios, James has become familiar with patent prosecution in several countries in which applications are less commonly filed, particularly in Asia and South America.

 James also has extensive knowledge of the post-grant validation requirements for European patents before national Patent Offices, and he regularly assists clients in all areas of technology at this stage of the patent life cycle.

-James obtained his MChem degree from New College, Oxford in 2011 before being awarded a prestigious Cancer Research UK Prize Studentship to undertake doctoral research.
-His DPhil project focussed on the development of colorimetric and fluorescent probes for the detection and quantification of a breast cancer biomarker within cellular samples, and led to publications in peer-reviewed journals.
+James joined J A Kemp in 2015, after completing a DPhil at Oxford University through a prestigious Oxford Cancer Research Centre prize studentship.
+His doctoral research focussed on the development of colorimetric and fluorescent small molecule probes for the detection and quantification of a breast cancer biomarker within cellular samples.
+He became an associate in 2020.